imfatant/test/README.md

 1) Go to https://rcn-ee.net/rootfs/bb.org/testing/ and select the directory named with the latest date.
 Then click on the stretch-console subdirectory.
 You'll see a number of files here.
 Download the file named something like bone-debian-V.V-console-armhf-20YY-MM-DD-1gb.img.xz.
 This is what's known as the 'console' image.
 It's a very minimal image of Debian with only the bare essentials.
 An alternative is the 'IoT' image (IoT = Internet of Things) which comes with additional software and can make for a more comfortable experience if you are very new to Linux.
 It's available from the same site.

     Don't assume that the latest image is the best, or even that it works.
 Afterall, this is the 'testing' repository, so be warned.
-I will endeavour to keep abreast of what seems to be the latest functional image and mention it here.
+However, I will endeavour to keep abreast of what seems to be the latest functional image and mention it here.

-    At the time of writing, I'm using bone-debian-9.4-console-armhf-2018-03-25-1gb.img.xz.
+    At the time of writing, I'm using https://rcn-ee.net/rootfs/bb.org/testing/2018-03-25/stretch-console/bone-debian-9.4-console-armhf-2018-03-25-1gb.img.xz.

 2) Now you'll need to copy the image to a microSD card.
 Whether you are using Linux or Windows, I highly recommend a program called Etcher for this task (https://etcher.io/).